approov/quickstart-ionic-advancedhttp/SHAPES-EXAMPLE.md

 In order for Approov to recognize the app as being valid it needs to be built and registered with the service.
 Change directory to the top level of the `shapes-app` project and then register the app with Approov:

-Approov command line tools are provided for Windows, MacOS, and Linux platforms.
+Approov command line tools are provided for MacOS and Linux platforms.
 Select the proper operating system executable.
 In a shell in your `cordova-advanced-http/shapes-app` directory:

 For Android: